Shipping ethics controversy in fanfiction: Internet fandom and fanfiction websites

+The emergence of Internet fan communities during the 1990s allowed for the proliferation of taboo fanfiction in an anonymous environment.
+Traditionally, erotica, homoerotic romance, and depictions of torture (most notably in "hurt-comfort" works) were carefully distributed only within small cliques interested in such works.
+In the 1990s, fanfiction proliferated on forums and platforms like Usenet.
+However, controversies about erotic fanfiction dissuaded some authors from posting their works.

+Later on, large fan-work host websites, such as DeviantArt and FanFiction.Net, allowed the free spread of work without gatekeeping or the risk of connection to their creators' offline identities.
+These websites still forced works to adhere to terms of service that allowed the fansites to remain profitable to advertisers.
+Fanfiction portraying graphic violence or explicit sexuality was subject to frequent bouts of censorship and removal, which fans called "purges".
+Some purged works depicted abuse, torture, violence, rape, incest, necrophilia, pedophilia, or bestiality.
+Such taboo works usually have no specific basis in the source material, which is often originally marketed towards children and young adults.

-In 2007, a pressure campaign to remove extreme sexual writings was launched by an American group named "Warriors for Innocence" against LiveJournal, the largest fan content host in the 2000s.
+In 2007, an American group named "Warriors for Innocence" launched a pressure campaign against LiveJournal, the largest blogging content host in the 2000s, to remove extreme sexual writings.
 Six Apart, the owners of LiveJournal, briefly removed around five hundred journals in response; this prompted widespread community outrage, and Six Apart apologized and reinstated much of the content over the following months.
-When LiveJournal was acquired by the Russian online media corporation SUP later in 2007, the site underwent a mass-scale removal of content considered explicit under Russian media laws, including many LGBT works.
-The "destruction of LiveJournal communities" and ongoing censorship from Fanfiction.net led to the creation of the Organization for Transformative Works and the Archive of Our Own (AO3), a nonprofit and advertisement-free hosting site for fanfiction.
+When LiveJournal was acquired by the Russian online media corporation SUP later in 2007, the site underwent a mass-scale removal of content considered explicit under Russian media laws, including many LGBTQ works.
+The "destruction of LiveJournal communities" and ongoing censorship from Fanfiction.net led to the creation of the Organization for Transformative Works (OTW) and the Archive of Our Own (AO3), a nonprofit and advertisement-free hosting site for fanfiction.
 The gradual migration of much of the fanfiction community to AO3 allowed for the sharing of taboo works without censorship.
-AO3 implements a tagging system to allow authors to mark works containing triggering or upsetting content, although a work's tags can often double as advertisement.
+AO3 implements a tagging system which allows authors to disseminate the work to particular fandoms and mark works containing triggering or upsetting content.

-The microblogging service Tumblr, launched in 2007, also received an influx of fan creators from the controversies on LiveJournal.
-Tumblr's unique system of post dissemination and tagging both allows for the discussion of social justice issues and intense conflict between different online fan communities.
-Tumblr discourse trends towards separate camps around specific viewpoints and identities, creating highly combative "contact zones" where rival factions debate issues.
-Explicit content on the site was stymied by a ban on "not safe for work" material in November 2018.